 Not going to Uni?
 Looking for a gap year to give yourself time to think about what is next?
-Trying to decide on whether to take a Gap Year, go to uni or get a job can be a difficult decision.
-Rest assured you are not on your own, we get many phone calls from people looking for careers advice on this very subject.
+Trying to decide whether to take a Gap Year, go to uni, or get a job can be a difficult decision.
+Rest assured, you are not on your own, we get many phone calls from people looking for careers advice on this very subject.

-Courses we run provide a genuine alternative to university:
+Courses we provide a genuine alternative to university:

 By the time I was in year 10 I had decided that I was not going to uni, I had been working in a shop during school summer holidays and enjoyed the money and freedom it provided me, plus I just liked working and wanted a break from the routine of school.
 Most students at my school who were academic went on to complete A-levels then to University.
 The rest left at 16 to complete an Apprenticeship or look for work.
 There was a small brave group who decided to travel and this was their gap year.

-Take a year out to think about you options
+Take a year out to think about your options

-Flying Fish have been providing gap year programmes for customers not going to uni for over 20 years!
-We offer Watersports Instructor courses in Greece and Australia.
+Flying Fish has been providing gap year programmes for customers not going to uni for over 20 years!
+We offer Watersports Instructor courses Australia.
 You get a qualification, have an amazing time, see the world, and give yourself some time to think about your options.
 Once qualified as a Watersports Instructor you have the opportunity to work for a holiday company, teaching Windsurfing or Dinghy sailing on a beautiful beach while earning money!

 Even the famous US Ivy League Universities encourage students to take a gap year as it is now accepted that travel and learning a new skill does help with future career prospects and you will experience different cultures and working practices that may benefit you in future careers.